The Birth of Be Star Disks II. A High-Resolution Spectroscopic Campaign and TESS Observations of an Outburst of the Classical Be star {\lambda} Pavonis: Line Profile Variations Behavior Before, During, and After the Outburst

-Our sampling of the spectrum allowed us to obtain some very dense nights of spectroscopic data throughout the observational campaign.
+Our {observing campaign} allowed us to obtain some very dense nights of spectroscopic data throughout the observational campaign.
 Thus we are also able {to} see if there are any short timescale variations over individual nights before, during, and after the outburst, although the spectroscopic data are not complete enough in time coverage for determination of periods.
 Fig.~\ref{fig:fast_vary} details the H$\beta$, \ion{He}{1} 4713, \ion{He}{1} 6678, and \ion{Si}{3} 5739 lines.
-Of the nine nights of dense spectroscopic coverage, we see fast-moving substructures in every time-series, likely related to high-order pulsations in the star that do not have a photometric period due to vanishingly smaller amplitudes when the order gets larger.
+Of the nine nights of dense spectroscopic coverage, we see fast-moving substructures in every time-series, likely related to high-order pulsations in the star that do not have a photometric period due to vanishingly smaller amplitudes {from cancellation effects across the stellar disk when the azimuthal order, m,} gets larger.
 As these are seen in every time-series, there does not seem to be a correlation between these line profile variations and the disk-building or dissipation.
-However, especially in the photospheric \ion{Si}{3} line, we see that there are fast-moving prograde (blue-to-red) and retrograde (red-to-blue) features that occur at the same time in this star.
-The width of the subfeatures seems to be line dependent.
+However, especially in the photospheric \ion{Si}{3} line, we see that there are fast-moving prograde (blue-to-red) and retrograde (red-to-blue) features that occur at the same time in this star. {These features are seen in Fig.~\ref{fig:fast_vary} as absorption components that traverse the line profile on the time-scales of hours.} The width of the subfeatures {is line dependent due to the mass of the atoms making up each line}.